TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/isdbinaccessiblekeyorkeyvaultdeleted.md

 	cloudEnvironments="public"
 />

-# Database Inaccessible due to Azure Key Vault configuration - Key Deleted
+# Database Inaccessible due to Azure Key Vault configuration - Key or Key Vault Deleted

 ## We ran diagnostics on your resource and found an issue
 <!--issueDescription-->